Senior Cyber Security Consultant at Capgemini

 After gaining a Master's degree in Physics back in 2002, I worked in a number of different roles before joining QinetiQ Ltd, where I led an ethical hacking team.
 In 2009 I started my own consultancy, helping organisations manage their mergers and acquisitions.
 Then, in 2013, I was offered a role with Pharos Group Ltd, one of my clients, as General Manager.
 As well running recruitment operations and expanding the team, I grew the business to achieve a 30% increase in gross margins.

-So, at that stage did you decide to study for an MSc?
+So, at that stage why did you decide to study for an MSc?

 I had been thinking about it for a few years, to be honest.
 I wanted to get back into cyber security and of course, with the industry evolving so quickly, I needed to update my technical skills.
-I liked the look of WMG’s course right away – particularly because of its strong links to industry.
-You only have to look at the companies involved in the programme to understand that.
-While other courses focused only on technical elements, WMG’s brings in business and management too.
-As a learning package, it seemed very well rounded.
+I liked the look of the course in WMG right away – particularly because of its strong links to industry.
+You only have to look at the companies involved in the programme to understand the benefit of that.
+I was also particularly attracted by the business management angle alongside the technical modules on the WMG course.

 Did the course live up to your expectations?

-It was actually much more than I expected.
+Actually much more than I expected!
 What surprised me most was the number of people from industry who came in to talk to us about what they do and the challenges they face.
 Every one of them was absolutely fascinating to listen to and what they said proved how relevant each module is to business.
-Having the chance to discuss things with them was one of the biggest positives for me.
-It helped me to understand exactly how what I was learning is applied in real situations - and that brought everything to life.
+Having the chance to discuss things with them was a huge positive for me.
+It helped me to understand to apply what I was learning theoretically into the real business world.
+It brought everything to life.

 What did you think of the course structure?

-Once again, it’s designed to prepare people for a working environment.
-For each module, there’s an intensive week of learning that provides a wealth of information.
+The course structure is definitely designed to prepare people for a working environment.
+Each module is delivered over an intensive week of learning that provides a wealth of information.
 Then, as I worked on my post-module assignment, I was able to research the subject in more depth and present my findings in a document that would be relevant to someone at board or ministerial level – in other words, someone without in-depth technical understanding.
 This is real life!
 It’s exactly what you do as a consultant: research and analyse information, then make your findings meaningful to a particular audience and their business priorities.
 Everything seems to build towards preparing students for a consultancy role; I kept coming across that.

 Was there anything else you particularly enjoyed?

-The group work was an amazing experience.
+Group working was a really beneficial experience.
 Being given business scenarios and working together to devise solutions – once again this replicates what happens in the working environment.
 That’s particularly true given the breadth of nationalities on the course.
 In fact, we had students from every continent.
-Being able to collaborate with people from different skills, backgrounds and experiences is really important in a global business environment.
-It was great to learn from everybody and we made lots of presentations too, which built everyone’s confidence.
-Beyond that, I forged friendships that I know will last for the rest of my life.
+Being able to collaborate with people with different skills, backgrounds and experiences is really important in a global business environment.
+I also forged friendships that I know will last for the rest of my life.